-Optimize machinery performance with effective lubrication.
+Optimize machinery lubrication performance with effective lubrication.
 Learn how proper lubrication procedure increases efficiency, extends equipment lifespan, reduces downtime and costs, improves reliability and safety, protects the environment, and ensures compliance.

 Effective machinery lubrication is critical for maintaining the efficiency and longevity of industrial equipment.
-Understanding the proper lubrication procedure not only minimizes downtime but also reduces maintenance costs, ensuring smooth operational workflows.
-According to Machinery Lubrication, we'll explore the essential steps in the lubrication procedure and discuss how implementing a structured lubrication program can enhance your machinery's reliability and performance.
+Understanding the proper lubrication procedures not only minimizes downtime but also reduces maintenance costs, ensuring smooth operational workflows.
+According to Machinery Lubrication, we’ll explore the essential steps in the lubrication procedure and discuss how implementing a structured lubrication program can enhance your machinery’s reliability and performance.

 A $100K investment in lubrication program improvements could yield $400K in maintenance cost reductions in overtime labor and replacement parts.
 Aside from the big, broad-based influences pushing formalized business methods like manufacturing-to-order (MTO) and just-in-time delivery (JIT), ISO 9000 certification, and global rivalry, there are many reasons to codify and standardize excellence in lubrication.